 Ffion Davies created an interactive game which was displayed at the Great North Museum.

-Louis Nkembi, founder of ERuDeF, came and viewed these posters at the SNES poster conference.
+Louis Nkembi, founder of ERuDeF, visited and viewed these posters at the SNES poster conference.

 Millie produced the interactive poster below which was also featured in an article in the University magazine :

 The QR code featured takes you to Millie's interview with ERuDeF founder, Louis Nkembi.